Michael-Cowie/Notes/Math/proofs/geometry/exterior_angle_theorem.md

 #### Proof

-To create this proof, we will introduce a third variable $ Z $.
+To create this proof, we will introduce a third variable $Z$.

 <div align='center'>
     <img src='./images/8.png'>
 </div>

-First, factor $ e $ into the equation by substituting out $ z $.
-The goal of this is to create a final equation to represent $ e $ using only $ a $ and $ b $.
+First, factor $e$ into the equation by substituting out $z$.
+The goal of this is to create a final equation to represent $e$ using only $a$ and $b$.

 Given,
 $$